 - Sees to it that the client is guided by qualified licensed professional hunters.

 - Obtains the necessary permits enabling his client to hunt legally.

-- It is his responsibility to obtain the necessary permits to convey and export his client’s trophies and to see to it that the trophies are delivered in good shape and order.
+- It is his responsibility to obtain the necessary permits to convey and export his client’s trophies and to see that they are delivered in good shape and order.

 The professional hunter oversees the hunting camp.
-Including seeing to the trophies’ skinning and handling.
-As well as providing transport on a hunting trip.
+Including seeing the trophies’ skinning and handling.
+As well as providing transport on a hunting trips.
 However, this does not exempt the South African Outfitter from his responsibility to his client.